bardiaasadi/infra-deployment-notes/notes/version-control/perforce-to-git-migration.md

 * move large artifacts to a dedicated storage strategy (e.g., **Git LFS**)
 * keep the main repo lean and fast for day-to-day dev workflows

-## Why this belongs on my “core projects” list

-This migration exercised the full stack of platform engineering skills:

-* source control and history mechanics
-* risk management and validation
-* cross-platform workflow correctness
-* change management across people and tooling
-* operational planning for staged cutover